Dennis Cole: Personal life

-In 1976, when Cole guest-starred on the set of Charlie's Angels, he met his second wife, actress Jaclyn Smith.
-After a 19-month courtship the couple wed.
+In 1976, when Cole guest-starred on Charlie's Angels, he met actress Jaclyn Smith.
+After a 19-month courtship, the couple wed.
+She was his second wife.
 Their marriage lasted from 1978 to 1981.

-Joe Cole, his only son from his first marriage with Sally Bergeron, was shot dead in 1991, at the age of 30, during a home invasion robbery attempt in the Venice section of Los Angeles.
+Joe Cole, his only child, by his first marriage, to Sally Bergeron, was shot dead in 1991 at age 30 during a home-invasion robbery in the Venice section of Los Angeles.
 That crime remains unsolved.
 After the death of his son, Cole became an activist speaking against violence on television.
-He worked with the Nicole Brown Charitable Foundation to raise awareness for victims of crime, and with the Cancer Society, the Arthritis and Cystic Fibrosis foundations and other charitable organizations.
+He worked with the Nicole Brown Charitable Foundation to raise awareness for victims of crime, and with the American Cancer Society, Arthritis Foundation, Cystic Fibrosis Foundation and other charitable organizations.

+Later years

-Dennis was a regular celebrity attendee at the annual Madden Derby Eve party hosted by Anita Madden in Lexington, KY.
+Dennis was a regular celebrity attendee at the annual Madden Derby Eve party hosted by Anita Madden in Lexington, Kentucky.
 Dennis was Anita Madden's escort for this event for several years.

 Cole performed as the Narrator in a production of Blood Brothers and as King Marchan in the first national tour of the musical Victor/Victoria.
 While working on a national tour of Victor/Victoria, Cole was injured and spent three years recovering.

-Cole relocated to Fort Lauderdale, FL in 1999 where he became a real-estate broker and opened his own real estate company with his third wife Marjorie Cole whom he married in 2004.
-The couple owned and operated Celebrity Realty, Inc. The couple divorced in 2008 after claims of domestic violence that eventually resulted in his arrest for obstruction of justice.
+Cole relocated to Fort Lauderdale, Florida, in 1999, where he became a real-estate broker and opened his own real-estate company with his third wife Marjorie Cole, whom he married in 2004.
+The couple owned and operated Celebrity Realty, Inc. The couple divorced in 2008 after claims of domestic violence that eventually resulted in Cole's arrest for obstruction of justice.

 Death

-Cole died at Holy Cross Hospital in Fort Lauderdale, Florida on November 15, 2009, aged 69, from kidney failure and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+Cole died at Holy Cross Hospital in Fort Lauderdale, Florida, on November 15, 2009, aged 69, from kidney failure, and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.